 5. Just work on something

-How do you work through creative block?
+How do you work through a creative block?
 Let me know in the comments!